cazzlewazzle89/FANGORN/README.md

 Both scripts mentioned above will do the majority of the work but will call R scripts to identify potential _rrn_ operons, perform quality checking (the details of which can be found in the FANGRON publication), and join _rrn_ operon identifiers to the source genome taxonomy.
 R scripts are also used by the GTDB database builder to extract assembly information and identify genomes which are missing annotation.

+Also included in the `Scripts/` folder are scripts to:
+* collate the files necessary to generate the manuscripts figures and statistics
+* calculate average nucleotide identity (ANI) between all pairwise combinations of complete genomes used to construct both GTDB and RefSeq databases
+* train a Qiime2 Naive Bayes feature classifier to assign taxonomy to amplicons (generated using all tested primer pairs) using each database - I will make these available shortly

 ## To-do

 :muscle: Train NB classifier for each primer set based on each database and taxonomy system
-:microscope: Compare phylogenetic resolution of V4, 16S and _rrn_
+:microscope: Compare phylogenetic resolution of V4, 16S and _rrn_  (is full 16S or _rrn_ more representative of whole genome identity that V4?)
 :palm_tree: Build phylogenetic tree for SEPP